 What Is Hybrid CMS?

 A hybrid CMS is a headless, decoupled CMS with a front end.
 It is a traditional, monolithic CMS that also has a content-as-a-service (CaaS) API.
 While decoupled from the back end, a hybrid CMS includes a presentation layer similar to a traditional or coupled CMS at the same time using a headless architecture for delivery.
 A hybrid CMS is a “halfway” solution.
 It gives developers some freedom (powered by a content API) to deliver content across multiple channels while offering marketers some of the interfaces they’re used to from traditional CMS for delivering content to web channels.

 Since you can learn a lot about a solution by checking out its pros and cons, we’ve outlined those here:

 Before you jump on board with hybrid, it’s important to understand the challenges you might face:

-What we can say is if you answer “Yes!” to our question “Is your business ready to provide experiences to billions of connected IoT devices?” — you have to go with the single best CMS for dynamic content, mobile experiences, smart spaces, connected devices, and more.
+If your business ready to provide experiences to billions of connected IoT devices, you should choose the best CMS for dynamic content, mobile experiences, smart spaces, connected devices and more.
 You have to go with a headless CMS.